dchowitz/slire/README.md

 `collection: Collection<any>`

 Direct access to the underlying MongoDB collection instance.
 This property allows you to perform advanced MongoDB operations that aren't covered by the SmartRepo interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
-When using the collection directly, you can still leverage the repository's helper methods (`applyScopeForRead`, `applyScopeForWrite`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.
+When using the collection directly, you can still leverage the repository's helper methods (`applyRepoConstraints`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.

-### applyScopeForRead

-`applyScopeForRead(input: any): any`

-Helper method that applies the repository's scope filtering to a given filter object for read operations.
-Takes your custom filter criteria and merges it with the repository's configured scope (e.g., organizationId filter) and any additional read-specific filters (like soft delete exclusion).
-This ensures that direct collection operations maintain the same data isolation and filtering behavior as the repository's built-in methods.
-Essential when performing custom queries, aggregations, or other read operations directly on the collection.

-### applyScopeForWrite
+### applyRepoConstraints

-`applyScopeForWrite(input: any): any`
+`applyRepoConstraints(input: any, options?: { includeSoftDeleted?: boolean }): any`

-Helper method that applies the repository's scope filtering to a given filter object for write operations.
-Takes your custom filter criteria and merges it with the repository's configured scope (e.g., organizationId filter) to ensure write operations only affect entities within the repository's scope.
-Unlike `applyScopeForRead`, this method does not apply soft delete exclusion, allowing write operations to target soft-deleted entities when needed.
-Essential for maintaining data isolation when performing direct updates, deletes, or bulk operations on the collection.
+Helper method that applies the repository's scope filtering to a given filter object.
+Takes your custom filter criteria and merges it with the repository's configured scope (e.g., organizationId filter) and, by default, soft delete exclusion (if soft-delete is enabled) to ensure operations only target entities within the repository's scope that haven't been soft-deleted.
+Use the `includeSoftDeleted: true` option to include soft-deleted entities in the filter.
+Essential for maintaining data isolation when performing direct queries, updates, deletes, aggregations, or bulk operations on the collection.

-Note that the behavioral difference between `applyScopeForRead` and `applyScopeForWrite` regarding soft delete filtering is currently under investigation and may change in the future. `applyScopeForWrite` might be updated to also include the soft delete filter for consistency or both functions will be consolidated into one.
+This function consolidates the behavior previously split between `applyScopeForRead` and `applyScopeForWrite`, providing consistent filtering with explicit control over soft-delete inclusion.

 ### buildUpdateOperation